NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Observations and Measurements

 \section{Observations and Measurements}

-IMU-based tracking often suffers from orientation drift, which is mainly caused by gyroscope noises.
-In outdoor scenarios, global magnetometers can correct the drift to some extent.
-Nevertheless, in indoor environments, ferromagnetic materials in building structures can distort magnetometers~\cite{chung2011indoor,fan2017accurate}.
-This potential distortion serves as a potential consideration, possibly explaining the omission of magnetometers as input features in prior neural inertial tracking studies.
-To test this hypothesis, we collected magnetometer and gyroscope data from different indoor environments and used them to estimate the heading orientations.
-We then compared the accuracy of each method by calculating the heading error over time and plotting the results in \fig\ref{fig:magn-vis}.
-The first row represents the heading error outcomes given by global magnetometers and gyroscopes.
-From the dashed lines, despite the impact of complex buildings on global magnetometers and the presence of fluctuating orientation errors, the long-term orientation drift of global magnetometers is minimal compared to gyroscope-derived heading directions.
-This intriguing finding leads us to posit that magnetometers could serve as a viable compensatory feature in the context of neural inertial tracking.
+IMU-based tracking often suffers from orientation drift, primarily caused by gyroscope noise.
+While global magnetometers can help correct this drift outdoors, indoor environments pose challenges due to magnetic distortions from ferromagnetic building materials~\cite{chung2011indoor,fan2017accurate}.
+This distortion may explain why prior neural inertial tracking studies often exclude magnetometer inputs.
+To test this hypothesis, we collected magnetometer and gyroscope data from different indoor environments to estimate the heading orientations.
+We compared their accuracy by calculating the heading error over time, as shown in \fig\ref{fig:magn-vis}.
+The first row presents heading errors from global magnetometers and gyroscopes.
+Despite fluctuations and distortions caused by complex indoor structures, the dashed lines reveal that magnetometers exhibit significantly less long-term drift than gyroscopes.
+This intriguing finding suggests that magnetometers may serve as a valuable complementary feature for neural inertial tracking.

-Nevertheless, how to encapsulate the three modalities remains a challenge, given their unique perspectives on measuring the target's motion.
+Nevertheless, effectively integrating the three modalities remains challenging due to their distinct perspectives on motion sensing.
 First, for precise floor plane tracking, converting accelerations and gyroscopes from the IMU body frame to the Earth frame is crucial since the IMU operates in a non-inertial coordinate system.
 Unlike accelerometers and gyroscopes, which measure the amount of motion but not the precise direction, magnetometers can directly infer the orientation of an object.
 To improve the alignment of magnetometers with accelerometers and gyroscopes, we introduce the \textit{derivative of magnetometers in the body frame}, which encompasses both the pose information and the object’s orientation motion, enhancing the network’s ability to learn motion patterns at a finer-grained level.
-We believe it can be a powerful compensation feature for indoor tracking tasks, culminating in the sensor-fusion algorithm for our neural inertial tracking method.
-In section \S\ref{sec:magn-study}, we conduct a study with magnetometers, which shows the superior performance of incorporating magnetometer data into our system.
+In \S\ref{sec:magn-study}, we present a study demonstrating that integrating magnetometer data significantly enhances the performance of our system.